pactus-project/PIPs/PIPs/pip-31.md

 Transactions are sequences of bytes that validators decode, process, and store in their local database.
 Consumption is defined as the number of bytes stored over the last 8,640 blocks [^1] for a specific account that signed the transactions.

-If an account has any pending transactions in the pool, their size is also added to the account’s consumption.
+If an account has any pending transactions in the pool, these are considered "pending consumption" and contribute to the account's overall consumption value.

 #### Coefficient